-The Adult Spine Division of CU Orthopaedics is a part of the Spine Center at the University of Colorado Hospital.
+The Adult Spine Division of CU Orthopedics is a part of the Spine Center at the University of Colorado Hospital.
 The Spine Center provides comprehensive spine care to the citizens of the Rocky Mountain Region including neurosurgery and orthopaedic spine surgery, physical and rehabilitation medicine and alternative medicine therapies.
 The CU Orthopaedic Spine Division provides state-of-the-art surgical intervention from fellowship trained orthopaedic spine surgeons.
 Our surgeons are thoroughly trained and experienced in treatment of the cervical, thoracic, lumbar, and sacral spine.

 Treatment of spine related pain typically involves use of conservative measures such as rest, physical therapy, medications, therapeutic injections, and alternative therapies; however, when these fail, surgery may be indicated.
-Some of the common procedures performed at the University of Colorado Orthopaedic Division are described on our Common Procedures page.
+Some of the common procedures performed at the University of Colorado Orthopedic Division are described on our Common Procedures page.